 “Our goal is to minimize the dip you typically see in the last year of one cycle and the beginning of another.
 I can’t speak to the possible features of a new platform, but the Nintendo Account is a strong basis for having that communication as we make the transition.”

 According to reports, the next Nintendo console will be released next year.
-Despite that, Nintendo is still supporting the Switch with Pokémon Scarlet and Pokémon Violet DLC, Super Mario RPG Remake, Paper Mario: The Thousand-Year Door HD, Mario vs. Donkey Kong Remake, Luigi’s Mansion 2, and Princess Peach: Showtime!
+Despite that, Nintendo is still supporting the Switch with Pokémon Scarlet and Pokémon Violet DLC, Super Mario RPG Remake, Paper Mario: The Thousand-Year Door HD, a Mario vs. Donkey Kong Remake, Luigi’s Mansion 2, and Princess Peach: Showtime!

 Bowser also talked about how things are changing with consolidation in the industry.
 He even talked about the reports that Microsoft wanted to acquire Nintendo.
 “We have a great relationship with Microsoft,” Bowser said.
 “We consider them to be partners in many, many ways, and you only have to look at Nintendo Switch to see that partnership.
 Obviously, Minecraft is on Nintendo Switch, and we brought Banjo Kazooie to Super Smash Bros.
 Ultimate.
 So, we’re looking forward to that partnership continuing.”